Cyriel Ruers

 • Successful defense of a major telecom provider against a EUR 115 million damage claim by a competitor based on the abuse of a dominant position.

 In 2021, Cyriel completed the Grotius specialization course in General Administrative Law.
-He has written academic articles in various journals, most recently in the Journal for Consumer Law and Commercial Practices (Tijdschrift voor Consumentenrecht en Handelspraktijken) on the use of pricing algorithms and the Journal for Energy Law (Tijdschrift voor Energierecht) on access to district heating networks.
-Previously, Cyriel wrote articles for SEW, JBPlus and contributed articles for inter alia the Aviation Law Review.
+He is a regular contributor to the Journal for Corporate Law in Practice (Tijdschrift voor de Ondernemingsrechtpraktijk) and has written articles in various journals, most recently on merger control (gun jumping) in the Journal for Corporate Law in Practice and on the abuse of airport slots in the Journal for Transport & Law (Tijdschrift Vervoer & Recht).
+Previously, Cyriel published the 'Chronicle of unfair commercial practices 2020-2022' in the Journal for Consumer Law and Commercial Practices (Tijdschrift voor Consumenten en Handelspraktijken), a scientific article in TvC on the use of pricing algorithms and an article in the Journal for Energy Law (Tijdschrift voor Energierecht) on access to district heating networks.
+Other contributions have been published in, inter alia, SEW, JBPlus and the Aviation Law Review.

 Cyriel obtains at least ten training credits annually in the legal practice area competition law in accordance with the standards set by the Netherlands Bar.